ANDREWAHN-UK/Milestone-Three/TESTING.md

   * "End tag li seen, but there were open elements."
 This is because I forgot the end </a> on a couple of headings.
   *	"Section lacks heading.
 Consider using h2-h6 elements".
 This was on base.html.
 Adding a heading meant that heading was visible on all pages, obviously unwanted.
 So I removed the <section></section>, to no ill effect.

-2. I used https://jigsaw.w3.org/css-validator/ to validate the CSS.
+2. I used https://jigsaw.w3.org/css-validator/ to validate the CSS:

-:
   * The CSS returned some errors to do with bootstrap.min.css and swiper-bundle.css, none with Style.css"

-3. On the recommendation of my tutor, I used https://jshint.com/ to validate the JavaScript.
+3. On the recommendation of my tutor, I used https://jshint.com/ to validate the JavaScript:

 With jshint, it informed me of the following:
   * 	'const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 In other words, no real errors, probably because there was little Javascript used, compared to the previous Project.
 It also informed me of several missing semicolons, which I rectified.